ayarmohammed96/Heat-Equation-Solver/README.md

 # Heat-Equation-Solver
-The programs incorporates Finit Element Methods to solve 2D heat equations using trianglular meshing.
+The program incorporates Finit Element Methods to solve 2D heat equations using trianglular meshing.

 The user must follow these steps to use the program properly:
 - Run the program from the Main2D script